EhowC/project-igdb/README.md

 ## What is this project for?
 This project is a demonstration of how to utilize cloud services to create a data engineering project from scratch.
 It is part of a guided course on Maven by [David Freitag](https://github.com/dkfreitag), which can be found [here](https://maven.com/david-freitag/first-serverless-de-project).
 The goals of creating this project include learning about various tools within Amazon Web Services (AWS), how they can be combined to create a compete workflow for extracting, transforming, and loading (ETL) data from online sources, and connect the transformed data to a tool for visualization.
 The process applied attempts to be as cost-effective and quick-to-query as possible so costs are contained with an increasing scale of data.

 Perhaps more importantly, this project is about expanding my horizons and growing as a data professional.
-I enriched this project with my personal interests by learning how to use the [Internet Game Database (IGDB) API](https://www.igdb.com/api).
-This document doesn't dive deeply into the code but instead focuses on the broader picture of what is being used and why.
+I aligned this project with my personal interests by learning how to use the [Internet Game Database (IGDB) API](https://www.igdb.com/api), as gaming is a lifelong hobby and passion of mine.
+This document doesn't dive deeply into the technical details or code, instead focusing on the broader picture of what is being used and why.

 ## Data Architecture